R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ## Version Numbers

-You can see what version of VTOL/Northstar you have in the top left corner of the VTOL window.
+In the top left corner of the VTOL window you can see what versions of VTOL and Northstar you have installed.

 ![Version Numbers](../../images/vtol-version-numbers.png)